-200P-5 CORNER PROFILE (3 PIECE)
+200P-5 CORNER PROFILE (2 PIECE)

 The 200P-5 is used to achieve a 90° wall corner.
-This corner is a three piece assembly and features components that can slide for easy access and inspections.
+This corner is a two-piece assembly and features an outer component that can be removed for easier access and inspections.
+The accessory extends the overall wall length by approximately 233mm from the clip connection.